Monil-007/ShipSaver18/README.md

 <h1><strong>WELCOME TO ShipSaver18</strong></h1>
  <br>

--Have you ever felt frustrated when your order falls short of the minimum purchase value for free delivery?? <br>
+- Have you ever felt frustrated when your order falls short of the minimum purchase value for free delivery?? <br>
--Or are you used to order small things online very frequently but dont want to spend delivery fees everytime or dont wanna purchase high values subscription??
+- Or are you used to order small things online very frequently but dont want to spend delivery fees everytime or dont wanna purchase high valued subscription for free deliveries??
 <br>Dont worry,This FIRST EVER & UNIQUE project is a one stop solution to it!<br>

 <h3><bold>ABOUT THE PROJECT</bold></h3>